Digital Identity Anchor - Legal Meaning and Data Structure

 There are two core elements to the UNTP DIA:

 - The registrar content.
-Relevant applicant information and identifier or identifiers issued by the AR together with any other content such as the Registrar name).
-This is subject to their UN Member State law and standards and is expected to follow their current practice.
+This include relevant applicant information and the identifier issued by the AR together with any other Registrar controlled content.
+This content is subject to the Registrar's UN Member State law and standards and is expected to follow their current practice.

-- One or more decentralised identifiers (W3C DIDs) that the successful applicant controls and provides to the registar.
+- A decentralised identifier (W3C DID) that the applicant controls and provides to the Registrar.

-The AR checks that the applicant controls the DIDs (through cryptographic challenge and response) and then the AR cryptographically signs and issues the resulting DIA using their private key.
+The AR checks that the applicant controls the DIDs (through cryptographic challenge and response), and then the AR creates the DIA and cryptographically signs the DIA using their private key.

 As a participant in the GRID, the AR registers and maintains their public key so that supply chain participants can verify DIAs claimed to be issued by them.
 This is similar to the way that the ICAO PKD system works for passports and international travel.